 Unfortunately, many property owners fail to report these incidents to the proper authorities, fearing retribution or more costly repairs.
 That’s why it’s essential to contact a Kansas City premises liability lawyer as soon as possible following an elevator accident.
 The attorneys at Dickerson Oxton, LLC are committed to protecting your right to compensation under Missouri law.

 Damages in Elevator Accidents

-Once you determine the party liable for your injuries, you can file a claim to compensation for the full extent of your damages with the help of a Kansas City personal injury attorney.
+Once you determine the party liable for your injuries, you can file a claim to compensation for the full extent of your damages with the help of a personal injury attorney in Kansas City.
 Some examples of these damages include: